per1234/EtherEventQueue/README.md

   - Events addressed to non-nodes are always queued unless non-node sending is disabled(`EtherEventQueue.sendNodesOnly(true)`).
 - `EtherEventQueue.queueHandler()` - Send event from queue.
   - Send newly queued event FIFO(first in, first out).
-  - If there are no newly queued events then resend `EtherEventQueue.eventTypeResend` type events that were previously not successfully sent or `EtherEventQueue.eventTypeConfirm` type events that have not been ACKed yet FIFO.
+  - If there are no newly queued events then resend `EtherEventQueue.eventTypeRepeat` type events that were previously not successfully sent or `EtherEventQueue.eventTypeConfirm` type events that have not been ACKed yet FIFO.
   - Events other than keepalive to timed out nodes are discarded.
   - If the send is successful then remove events from the queue that have are `EtherEventQueue.eventTypeOnce` or `EtherEventQueue.eventTypeRepeat`.
   - If the send is not successful then remove events from the queue that are `EtherEventQueue.eventTypeOnce`.